-In view of COVID-19 and its impact to market-wide prices and volatilities, the Bank took a risk aversion position by decreasing its trading bonds DV01 in the second quarter of 2020.
-Likewise, risk limits for VaR and Management Action Trigger (MAT) were increased not only to support the 2020 target but also to accommodate the increased price uncertainty brought about by the COVID-19 situation.
+In view of COVID-19 and its impact to market-wide prices and volatilities, the Bank took a risk aversion position to preemptively manage possible price uncertainties brought about by changes in quarantine classification and sudden limitation in economic activities.
+Likewise, risk limits for VaR and Management Action Trigger (MAT) took into consideration the impact of pandemic in market volatilities.